 It’s very important that your guinea pig knows the relevance of a litter box.
 A litter box is here to teach your guinea pig to pee or poop at the same exact spot.

 As guinea pigs are mostly kept in the house, the importance of this training is very high.
 You don’t want your guinea pig to poop wherever it wants, right?

-Let’s see how you can train your Guinea pig to use a litter box.
+Now let’s see how you can train your guinea pig to use a litter box.

-Where should you place a litter box?
+Where should you place the litter box?
 Well, you certainly can’t place it anywhere you want.
-The first step is to observe your Guinea pig and see where it eliminates.
-You can easily do this by sitting next to a cage and watching when it starts to eliminate.
-Usually, a Guinea pig uses the same place for eliminating, every single time.
-If you pinpointed the place, now it’s time to make a decision.
-This is the place that you should place a litter box at.
+The first step is to observe your guinea pig and see where it goes to the toilet.
+You can easily do this by sitting next to a cage and watching it when it needs to go to the toilet.

 2. Advocate Litter Box Use